chrisgrieser/nvim-genghis/README.md

    file (if the LSP supports `workspace/willRenameFiles`).

 ### Copy operations
-- `.copyFilename`: Copy the filename.
+- `copyFilename`: Copy the filename.
-- `.copyFilepath`: Copy the absolute file path.
+- `copyFilepath`: Copy the absolute file path.
-- `.copyFilepathWithTilde`: Copy the absolute file path, replacing the home directory with `~`.
+- `copyFilepathWithTilde`: Copy the absolute file path, replacing the home directory with `~`.
-- `.copyRelativePath`: Copy the relative file path.
+- `copyRelativePath`: Copy the relative file path.
-- `.copyDirectoryPath`: Copy the absolute directory path.
+- `copyDirectoryPath`: Copy the absolute directory path.
-- `.copyRelativeDirectoryPath`: Copy the relative directory path.
+- `copyRelativeDirectoryPath`: Copy the relative directory path.
-- `.copyFileItself`: Copies the file itself.
+- `copyFileItself`: Copies the file itself.
 This means you can paste it into the browser or file manager.
 (Currently only on macOS, PRs welcome.)

 All commands use the system clipboard.